realpython/python-guide/docs/scenarios/scrape.rst

     tree = html.fromstring(page.text)

-``tree`` now contains the whole HTML file in a nice tree structure which we can go over two different ways: XPath and CSSSelect.
+``tree`` now contains the whole HTML file in a nice tree structure which we can go over two different ways: :dfn:`XPath` and :dfn:`CSSSelect`.
 In this example, I will focus on the former.

 XPath is a way of locating information in structured documents such as